Tomahawkd/tomahawkd.github.io/course/postgraduate/testing.md

 # Week 1: Nutshell

 ### Objectives:
-- View the “big picture'' of software quality in the context of a software development project and
-  organization:
 - Introduce the range of software verification and validation activities
 - Provide a rationale for selecting and combining them within a software development process.

 ## Validation & Verification (V&V)
 - Terms: